James Halliday Grenache Challenge

 Grenache Challenge entry details and key dates

-The 2023 James Halliday Grenache Challenge (JHGC) gathered varietal grenache wines from around Australia for a competitive tasting to celebrate and elevate the variety.
+The 2023 James Halliday Grenache Challenge (JHGC) gathered varietal Grenache wines from around Australia for a competitive tasting to celebrate and elevate the variety.

 2023 Grenache Challenge Chair of Judges, James Halliday was impressed by the finesse of the medal-winning wines.